abanoubha/gobrew/readme.md

 - [x] include **test dependencies** in calculation
 - [x] include **recommended dependencies** in calculation
 - [x] include **optional dependencies** in calculation
+- [x] count all versions of the language by default